AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-This operation is irreversible!
-Hence, it is recommended to take a backup of the data file before running this command.
+Note that this operation is irreversible!
+Hence, it is recommended to create a backup of the data file before running this command.
 </box>

-### Exiting the program: `exit`

-Exits the program.

-Format: `exit`

 ### Viewing help: `help`